By Dave Holland / Posted September 23, 2016

 Find your own program

 If you are willing to foot the bill, a private company might be the answer for your teen.
 There are many driving schools that offer driver’s ed training for a fee.
 However, these private schools can be very expensive—up to $800.
 This is a cost that is just too high for many families.
 MOTOsafety offers an alternative with our free online driving resources.
-We also offer an e-book that guides your teen through the graduated drivers license process.
-The book is available as a free download.
+We also offer a driving course that guides your teen through the graduated drivers license process.

 The impact of our free driving resources can be increased with hands-on experience using our driving coach system.
 This addresses one of the concerns that lawmakers have: how far does classroom experience alone go to keep teens safe?
 In North Carolina, a battleground state for driver’s ed funding, one Senator pointed out, “Driving is not a skill that can be learned in the classroom.”
 MOTOsafety provides daily evaluations of your teen’s actual driving skills, making the course personalized to your student.